bxdoan/bxdoan/README.md

 <div align="center">

-> Success is not the key to happiness.
-Happiness is the key to success.
-If you love what you are doing, you will be successful.
+> Moving on doesn’t mean you forget about things.
+It just means you have to accept what’s happened and continue living.

-> — Albert Schweitzer —
+> — Erza Scarlet —

 </div>